cssmh/gadxtreme-client/README.md

 - **Product Reviews & Ratings:** Users can leave reviews and ratings for purchased gadgets.
 - **Wishlist Feature:** Save products for later with a wishlist functionality.
 - **Advanced Admin Analytics:** Detailed sales, user, and product analytics for admins.
+- **SSLCommerz Enhancements:** Continued optimization of the SSLCommerz payment gateway.

+## SSLCommerz Integration

+The payment system is powered by [SSLCommerz](https://github.com/sslcommerz/SSLCommerz-NodeJS).
+This integration allows users to complete their payments securely.